For students

 Backwards run

-For a difficult run, play the last two notes.
+Choose a difficult run.
+Play the last two notes.
 Then the last three, then four, and so on until you are playing the full run.
-The ending is always the most secure this way.
+Repeat as needed for fluency.

 #61